RyotaBannai/ryotabannai.github.io/.ipynb_checkpoints/about-checkpoint.md

 permalink: /about/
 ---

-I'm a Data Scientist and Programmer in L.A.<br>
+I'm a Data Scientist and a Programmer in L.A.<br>
-Earned B.S. in Japan, and seeking out M.S. in the U.S., hopefully started out as of on Fall 2019.<br>
+Earned B.S. in Japan in 2016, and seeking out M.S. in the U.S. Hopefully, start out as of Fall 2019.<br>
-In the meanwhile, I'm chiefly active on Github and a couple blogging sites to share info.<br>
+Meanwhile, I'm chiefly active on Github and a couple of blogging sites to share info.<br>

 ### More Information